kartgoel/HydraDocumentation/docs/hydraKeeper.rst

 SetStore
 ------------

-This method uses the AI model to decide whether to keep the plot or not.
+This method uses the AI model to decide whether or not to keep the plot.

 .. code-block:: python